apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 {% endraw %}
 {% endhighlight %}

-### Markup commands and `LMIReport`
+### LaTeX markup
-The first few lines of the report file are essentially the same as those used in earlier examples.
+The first few lines of the report file are just like those used in earlier examples.
-The main difference is that the style file `LMIReport` is loaded by `\documentclass`.
+The main difference is that the style file `LMIReport` is loaded by `\documentclass` instead of `article`.
+In fact, `LMIReport` specialises `article`, so many regular LaTeX commands are available, as well as a few special commands for the LMI reporting style.
 {% highlight tex %}
 {% raw %}
 \DocumentMetadata{